 Let's discover the most popular digital wallets.

-Apple Pay is a digital payment solution for contactless payments, created and operated only on Apple devices.
-Apple Pay accounts can be used to pay for a variety of goods and services through bank terminals equipped with NFC technology, as well as online stores or within applications.
+Apple Pay is a digital payment solution designed exclusively for contactless transactions on Apple devices.
+Users can leverage Apple Pay to pay for a wide range of goods and services at bank terminals equipped with NFC technology, as well as at online retailers and within various applications.

 Pros: